Supermagnum/writeup/README.md

 Ferrites should be mix 51 or 61 ( European 4C65 ).
 Those should also perhaps be used on the I2C bus cables, or shielded cable used.

+All aluminium boxes and grounds must be tied together.

 Option: